columbia/xray/index.md

 services, XRay predicted targeting with 80-90% accuracy without a single change in its code or parameters.
-Moreover, we discovered that revealing certain forms of data use only requires a modest number of extra accounts (*logarithmic* in terms of number of tracked inputs).
+Moreover, we discovered that revealing certain forms of data use only requires a modest number of extra accounts (*logarithmic* in the number of tracked inputs).
 We know of no other system that comes close to XRay's accuracy, scale, or robustness.
 We thus deem XRay as a major new step toward making the data-driven Web a more transparent place.